 Miradouro da Senhora do Monte, located north of São Jorge Castle and Miradouro da Graça, is my favorite viewpoint in Lisbon.
 This viewpoint, which offers sweeping panoramic views of the city, is one of the highest viewpoints in Lisbon.

-You can see it all from here including São Jorge Castle, Baixa, and Bairro Alto.
-In the distance is a wonderful view of the Tagus River, Christ the King statue, and 25th of April Bridge.
-Be sure to bring your camera as you will be taking lots of photos.
+You can see it all here, including São Jorge Castle, Baixa, and Bairro Alto.
+In the distance is a beautiful view of the Tagus River, the Christ the King statue, and the 25th of April Bridge.
+Be sure to bring your camera as you will take lots of photos.

 At the viewpoint is a small park with benches and trees providing shade in the summer.
 While you won’t find any kiosks here, it’s not uncommon to find food carts selling drinks and snacks.